Back to Projects

 Learning Manifold Data With Flow Matching

 I'm grateful to my co-authors Jerry Yao-Chieh Hu, Mingcheng Lu, Maojiang Su, Weimin Wu, Minshou Chen, and Prof. Han Liu for their collaboration and insights throughout this project.
 I really enjoyed the geometric flavor of this work.
 This project forced me to look beyond the algebraic, statistical, and calculus-based symbolic approaches I was comfortable with and develop a much deeper understanding of the geometric picture driving the results.
-The velocity decomposition we proved came from mapping out the geometry of conditional flows and realizing what the right object to decompose was—not from manipulating equations until something worked.
+The velocity decomposition I proved came from developing a deeper understanding of the geometry of conditional flows, not from manipulating equations until something worked.

 Abstract